mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         .. py:method:: zero_(self, arg0)

-            This callback method is invoked by dr::zero<>, and takes care of fields that deviate from the standard zero-initialization convention.
+            This callback method is invoked by dr::zeros<>, and takes care of fields that deviate from the standard zero-initialization convention.
             In this particular class, the ``t`` field should be set to an infinite value to mark invalid intersection records.